skillfox-labs/pulumi-practice/README.md

 * `Pulumi` created 11 [Resources](https://pulumi.io/tour/programs-resources.html), based on Python objects.

 * Near the bottom is a `Permalink` to your new stack!
 Check it out!
 Lots of good stuff there.
-Hot tip: if you use [iTerm2](https://www.iterm2.com/) on MacOS, you can `Command+Click` the live link. :fire:
+  * :fire: Hot tip: if you use [iTerm2](https://www.iterm2.com/) on MacOS, you can `Command+Click` the live link.

 * The `elasticIP` shown above is long gone, but yours should work!
 We'll `SSH` to your instance next.